-Both of our doctors are residency trained specialists in pediatric optometry.
+Christenson Vision Care has doctors that are residency trained specialists in pediatric optometry.
 We are able to measure vision and examine children of all ages.

 The American Optometric Association (AOA) recommends that all children have their first eye exam by the time they reach 1 year of age.
 Our doctors participate in the InfantSEE program, which enables any child between 6 and 12 months of age to have a FREE comprehensive eye exam.
 The purpose of the InfantSEE program is to provide early detection of potential vision problems that could hinder vision development.

-To learn more about the InfantSEE program , visit http://www.infantsee.org
+To learn more about the InfantSEE program, visit infantsee.org

 The AOA further recommends that children with no symptoms or risk factors for eye problems have their next exam at age 3 and then prior to entering kindergarten.
 From that point, the recommendation is for a comprehensive eye exam every 1-2 years.
 Children with eye problems or at high risk for eye problems may need more frequent eye exams.

-- Other visual problems that cause difficulties reading and learning
+Other visual problems that cause difficulties in reading and learning

 If you suspect your child has any of the vision problems listed above, he or she may benefit from vision therapy.